If you have any questions related to English or learning in general that you would like to discuss, please do not hesitate to contact Ms Clarke.

 Try to find a quiet place away from life's distractions, even if it's for 10 minutes and enjoy reading together.
 Click on the images to find out more about our different reading schemes.

-Literacy (or English) is an essential skill, but it can feel daunting for some children and adults.
-By making Literacy part of everyday life, you can help your child to feel confident when working with words.
+English is an essential skill, but it can feel daunting for some children and adults.
+By making English part of everyday life, you can help your child to feel confident when working with words.

 Here is a reading comprehension exercise, which you can use with your child.